Sleep Apnea

 In a given night, someone suffering from serious sleep apnea can “wake up” more than 200 times.

-Understanding the Three Types Of Sleep Apnea
+Understanding the Three Types of Sleep Apnea

 There are three types of sleep apnea: